fr3ddiet/Poker-vs-AI/README.md

 ## Project Status

-This project is being refactored to improve maintainability, readability, and structure while preserving the original gameplay logic.
+This project has being refactored to improve maintainability, readability, and structure while preserving the original gameplay logic.